traaga/smart-garden/README.md

 ![Dashboard view](./images/Dashboard.png)

-Each plant in the system has an associated sensor node configuration where users can assign a name and upload an image for easy identification.
+Each plant in the system has an associated sensor node configuration where users can assign a name, upload an image for easy identification, and set soil moisture thresholds.
 The interface allows users to view and modify these configurations, with changes automatically propagating through the mesh network to reach the appropriate sensor nodes.

 ![Details first view](./images/Details1.png)